Mr-Smyth/circles/docs/Testing.md

 **<details><summary>After the initial setup of the Check for Spouse functionality, i performed the following tests:</summary>**

 * :hammer: TEST:
-    * Setup a person with no spouse or partner and clicked 'Next' from within the assign siblings page.
+    * Setup a person with no spouse or partner and click 'Next' from within the assign siblings page.
 * :clipboard: RESULT:
-    * I was taken to a decision page where i clicked edit 'persons name' and i was taken back to the persons assign spouse page, where i could add a spouse/partner.
+    * I was taken to a decision page where I clicked edit ' person's name' and I was taken back to the persons assign spouse page, where I could add a spouse/partner.
     I also repeated this test and clicked on the home link and was taken back to the home screen.
     These results were as expected and correct.